aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 docker pull softcover/softcover
 ```

-This command will pull the latest softcover image onto our machine.
+This command will pull the latest softcover Docker image onto our machine.

 ## Creating a new book